How Toyota Created History with Lexus LS400

 The Birth of Lexus LS400

-Nevertheless the project called the F1 “Flagship No. 1 vehicle” also called “Circle F”, was kicked off in 1983.
+Nevertheless, the project called the F1 “Flagship No. 1 vehicle” also called “Circle F”, was kicked off in 1983.
 Its aim was to produce a world-class luxury sedan for the international market.
-The F1 project was not given any time frame for completion nor did it appear to have any budget constraints, as a result the vehicle was entirely new as it did not use parts from the existing Toyota parts bin.
+The F1 project was not given any time frame for completion nor did it appear to have any budget constraints, as a result, the vehicle was entirely new as it did not use parts from the existing Toyota parts bin.
 The final cost of the development was more than 1 Billion US$.

 More than 4,000 people were involved in bringing it to fruition.
-Right from the start, the targets set for the the new luxury car were exceptional.
+Right from the start, the targets set for the new luxury car were exceptional.
 Its top speed had to be 250 km/h, yet it was required to deliver 10 km per liter fuel economy.
 Also when cruising at 100 km/h, the noise level in the cabin would not exceed 58 dB.
-To put those figures into context, the car would have to be faster, quieter, more aerodynamic and more fuel-efficient than any of its German rivals.
-Each goal on its own was ambitious; for them all to be achieved together seemed quite impossible.
+To put those figures into context, the car would have to be faster, quieter, more aerodynamic, and more fuel-efficient than any of its German rivals.
+Each goal was ambitious; for them all to be achieved together seemed quite impossible.

-Related: The Unheralded 8th Gen Toyota Corolla
+Related: The Unheralded 8th-Gen Toyota Corolla

 What made the task all the more difficult was that Toyota had never built anything like the LS before.
 A master of mass-market models driven by millions of people around the world, it was entering completely new territory.
 When the project kicked off, Toyota already had a “luxury” vehicle for the Japanese domestic market, called the Century.
-However right from the start it was clear that the Century was not the kind of car that could compete in the global market.
+However, right from the start, it was clear that the Century was not the kind of car that could compete in the global market.
 Fortunately, rather than being intimidated by the scale of the task, there were key people eager to meet the challenge.

 The project team had to learn what luxury meant to international customers.
 What did they look for in a premium car and how did it fit their lifestyles?
-Speaking to focus groups, exploring the lifestyles of their target customers and analyzing the marketplace, they were able to distil the key qualities needed for success.
+Speaking to focus groups, exploring the lifestyles of their target customers, and analyzing the marketplace, they were able to distill the key qualities needed for success.
 What they learned surprised them.
 Their research revealed that the top priority for American & European customers was a prestigious image; performance was considered only the fourth most important quality.
 This was going to be a tough battle to win against the established market players, but there was no let-up in the program.

 Related: The Rise & Fall of Toyota Corona

-In 1986, the Lexus marque was created to convey the launch of the flagship sedan and the vehicle was thenceforth known as the Lexus LS400.
+In 1986, the Lexus marque was created to convey the launch of the flagship sedan, and the vehicle was thenceforth known as the Lexus LS400.
 The “Relentless Pursuit of Perfection” was the phrase used to define the new Lexus brand.
 The design of LS400 was finalized in 1987 with the designated chassis code UCF10.

 Related: Remembering the Toyota Cressida

 The LS called for both a new vehicle platform and a new engine.
 A 4.0L quad-cam V8 all-aluminum unit that produced 241hp was developed.
 As with every other aspect of the car, intensive efforts were invested to make sure the engine was exactly in every detail.
-The end result was exceptional, it was every bit as smooth and refined with quality captured in Lexus’ first-ever television add, the famous “Art of Balance.”
-A pyramid of champagne glasses is built on top of the LS’ engine as the car accelerates on a rolling road towards 240 km/h.
+The end result was exceptional, it was every bit as smooth and refined with quality captured in Lexus’ first-ever television ad, the famous “Art of Balance.”
+A pyramid of champagne glasses is built on top of the LS engine as the car accelerates on a rolling road towards 240 km/h.
 The glasses do not move and are filled with Champagne, with not a drop spilled.
 This stunt was recreated by many people again and each time the LS 400 came out triumphed.

 The timeless Lexus LS400 TVC

-Toyota had went to unprecedented lengths to solve every single issue during development.
+Toyota had gone to unprecedented lengths to solve every single issue during development.
 For example, much time was spent trying to identify the source of one particular noise from the drivetrain.
-It was eventually traced to an irregularity in the shape of the driveshaft that caused vibration and a noise that grew louder as the shaft’s rotation speed increased.
+It was eventually traced to an irregularity in the shape of the driveshaft that caused vibration and noise that grew louder as the shaft’s rotation speed increased.
 Toyota then made the driveshaft from a different, high-tensile steel to solve the problem.

 Related: Lexus Recreates the Timeless ‘Champagne Glass’ Commercial for the New LS-500

 The cabin design was rigorous in its attention to craftsmanship detail, from the fine leather chosen for the upholstery and the choice of wood used for the trims.
 Around 24 different varieties were assessed by Toyota.
-This was not just reinforcement of what customers expected of a luxury car, there was innovation, too.
-For example, in creating the instrument panel, Toyota went against the modern trend for digital displays and instead came up with a new take on analogue dials, making each needle an individual fluorescent tube – miniature “light sabers” that illuminated before the rest of the instrumentation.
+This was not just the reinforcement of what customers expected of a luxury car, there was innovation, too.
+For example, in creating the instrument panel, Toyota went against the modern trend for digital displays and instead came up with a new take on analog dials, making each needle an individual fluorescent tube – miniature “light sabers” that illuminated before the rest of the instrumentation.

 The new LS had to prove that it delivered on its promises, not just in isolation, but in the context of the vehicle as a whole.
-Toyota built 450 test cars and between them they covered more than 4.4 million kilometers on the 26km Shibetsu proving ground.
+Toyota built 450 test cars and between them, they covered more than 4.4 million kilometers on the 26km Shibetsu proving ground.
 The test track featured every kind of road surface the car would encounter in the real world, from rough tracks to super-smooth highways.

 Related: Remembering Toyota Sera from the 90s

 LS400 took on the established name in style and literally stunned the public and the competitors alike.
 The chassis had an independent, double-wishbone suspension with an optional air suspension system.
-The LS400 boasted a quieter cabin than virtually any of its competitors and the top speed of 250km/h with a 0-100km/h sprint time of 8.3 seconds beating all of the major competition offered by BMW and Mercedes-Benz etc.
+The LS400 boasted a quieter cabin than virtually any of its competitors and a top speed of 250km/h with a 0-100km/h sprint time of 8.3 seconds beating all of the major competition offered by BMW and Mercedes-Benz etc.

-The list of ground breaking features offered in the car was quite long.
-LS 400 was one of the first cars to feature an automatic motor driven tilt-and telescope steering wheel.
-It had SRS airbags, power adjustable shoulder seat belts, and an electro chromic rear-view mirror.
-It had power-adjustable leather seats, the dashboard featured an electroluminescent gauge cluster with visual effects whereas optional equipment included a Nakamichi premium sound system, an integrated mobile phone, gold badging and of course air suspension.
+The list of groundbreaking features offered in the car was quite long.
+LS 400 was one of the first cars to feature an automatic motor-driven tilt-and-telescope steering wheel.
+It had SRS airbags, power-adjustable shoulder seat belts, and an electro-chromic rear-view mirror.
+It had power-adjustable leather seats, the dashboard featured an electroluminescent gauge cluster with visual effects whereas optional equipment included a Nakamichi premium sound system, an integrated mobile phone, gold badging, and of course air suspension.

 Related: Remembering the Toyota Corolla E90